aspose-html/Aspose.HTML-API-References/english/net/aspose.html.dom.css/cssvaluelist/length/_index.md

 ### Property Value

-An unsigned long representing the number of CSSValues in the current instance.
+An int representing the number of CSSValues in the current instance.

 ### See Also